-- 1.1 The operating reliability and safety of the systems for monitoring, control and emergency protection shall be confirmed at the design review stage by the results of the risk and failure effect analysis (refer to Part XIII "Safety Assessment" and Part X "Safety Assessment" of the OGE Rules). - 1.2 Impact of the environment conditions (humidity, salinity, current, temperature, etc.) and the induced magnetic induction on the instrumentation sensitivity shall be minimized. - 1.3 Components of the SPS systems for monitoring, control and emergency protection arranged at the FPU control station shall meet the requirements of Parts X "Electrical Equipment", XIV "Automation" of the MODU/FOP Rules and Part IX "Special Requirements for Ensuring Explosion and Fire Safely" of the OGE Rules. - 1.4 In designing of the SPS, it shall be taken into account that the structural composition of the systems for monitoring, control and emergency protection shall ensure continuous monitoring of the equipment and fault detection both with retrieval and without retrieval of the FPU equipment. - 1.5 The systems for monitoring, control and emergency protection shall generally incorporate:
+1.1 The operating reliability and safety of the systems for monitoring, control and emergency protection shall be confirmed at the design review stage by the results of the risk and failure effect analysis (refer to Part XIII "Safety Assessment" and Part X "Safety Assessment" of the OGE Rules).

+1.2 Impact of the environment conditions (humidity, salinity, current, temperature, etc.) and the induced magnetic induction on the instrumentation sensitivity shall be minimized.

+1.3 Components of the SPS systems for monitoring, control and emergency protection arranged at the FPU control station shall meet the requirements of Parts X "Electrical Equipment" and XIV "Automation" of the MODU Rules, Parts X "Electrical Equipment" and XIV "Automation" of the FOP Rules and Part IX "Special Requirements for Ensuring Explosion and Fire Safely" of the OGE Rules.

+1.4 In designing of the SPS, it shall be taken into account that the structural composition of the systems for monitoring, control and emergency protection shall ensure continuous monitoring of the equipment and fault detection both with retrieval and without retrieval of the FPU equipment.

+1.5 The systems for monitoring, control and emergency protection shall generally incorporate: